MySuper product dashboard requirements for superannuation trustees

 What information must I provide for each of the five measures?

-The example MySuper product dashboard attached to this information sheet illustrates how the information for each measure could be presented for a MySuper product.
+This MySuper product dashboard example - XYZ Super (PDF) illustrates how the information for each measure could be presented for a MySuper product.

 Measure 1: Return target